andrewpillar/jrnl/readme.md

 ## Remote

 Each journal has a remote.
 A remote is where the contents of the `_site` directory is copied to, this could either be a local filesystem path, or an SCP URL.
-The remote can be set via the `jrnl remote-set` command, and is stored in the `config` file.
+The remote can be set via the `jrnl remote-set` command, and is stored in the `jrnl.yml` file.

 ```
 $ jrnl remote-set me@andrewpillar.com:/var/www/andrewpillar.com